Paris 1918. AFS archive.

 In 1918, Houston returned to France for final training, and then flew into action.

-In August, despite being stationed in the “safe” part of the front, he was killed when he returned to an airfield during a German shelling.
+In August, stationed in the “safe” part of the front, he was killed when he returned to an airfield during a German shelling.

 Ambulance destroyed by shells AFS Archive